Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 Now that you have a better idea of what Loom looks like.
 Let's get to installing it!

-## Configuring Lucid Loom - Reasoning Options in Sillytavern
+## Configuring Lucid Loom - Reasoning Related Options in Sillytavern

 Okay, now that you've imported Loom and we've gone over the structure, we can configure it for proper reasoning!
 First we'll start with Sillytavern options.